district0x/district-server-endpoints/README.md

                      :middlewares [logging-middlewares]}})
     (mount/start))
 ```
-Note: You need to define your endpoints with `reg-get!`, `reg-post!`, etc. before you start mount.
+You need to define your endpoints with `reg-get!`, `reg-post!`, etc. before you start mount.
 Endpoint definitions can be of course in different file and you just require it in main file.

+For convenient parsing of query params values, we recommend using [district-parsers](https://github.com/district0x/district-parsers),
+because Clojure types get lost along the way if you use standard format of query params.

 ## Module dependencies
 ### [district-server-config](https://github.com/district0x/district-server-config)